Article by L Raff

 It is said that Billy did his job dutifully.
 He walked about 30 miles a day, at his own pace (Livestock Journal, 1895), which likely was a big part in why he was able to work for so long.
 After the decades passed, he became something of an industry celebrity to his customers and his company.
-When he was retired in 1819 (at age 59), the company higher-ups wanted to be sure he and Henry were well looked after.
-They went to live on the estate of William Earle, one of the directors of the Mersey and Irwell Navigation Company.
-He was kept in care by his old friend Henry Harrison, who had been given that job as a special retirement award by Mersey and Iwell Navigation.
+When he was retired in 1819 (at age 59), the company higher-ups wanted to be sure he and Henry were well looked after, and so both went to live on the estate of William Earle, one of the directors of the Mersey and Irwell Navigation Company.
+Billy was kept in care by his old friend Henry Harrison, who had been given that job as a special retirement award by Mersey and Irwell Navigation.

-Billy was bay or dark chestnut with a crooked, wide white blaze, and as he became an aged fellow Billy became more and more of a local celebrity, even getting his portrait made by a few well-known artists, the most famous being Charles Towne, and a young William Bradley in 1821.
+Billy was bay (or dark chestnut) with a crooked, wide white blaze, with large sturdy feet.
+His ears were cropped as was the fashion of that time, and he likely had a docked tail as was common for draft horses--meant to protect them from getting caught in the heavy vehicles and machinery they worked.
+As he became an aged fellow, Billy became more and more of a local celebrity, even getting his portrait made by a few well-known artists, the most famous being Charles Towne, and a young William Bradley in 1821.
 Towne was invited by Mr. Earle to paint Billy in 1822, only a short time before the horse's death that November.
 A wonderful description of Billy exists, written by veterinarian Robart Lucas and W. Johnson, who accompanied Towne, stating that Billy still had "the use of all his limbs in tolerable perfection, lies down and rises with ease; and when in the meadows will frequently play, and even gallop, with some young colts, which graze along with him.
 This extraordinary animal is healthy, and manifests no symptoms whatever of approaching dissolution".
 (Bibby, Historic UK)

 Johnson related that he was informed that Billy had been a particularly difficult horse, and was grumpy until the age of 50, especially around dinner time.
-The year before, in 1821, Billy had been invited to take part in the Manchester celebration of the coronation of George IV, but at age 60 the horse could not be talked into leaving his stall and did not attend the festivities.
+In 1821, Billy had been invited to take part in the Manchester celebration of the coronation of George IV, but at age 60 the horse may or may not have taken part--it is mentioned in at least one source that he could not be talked into leaving his stall, so he did not attend the festivities.
 (Bibby, Historic UK)

-Billy's advanced age meant that his teeth failed him over time, and getting enough calories became his biggest hurdle.
-He ate mashes and soft food, but stayed in otherwise good health thanks to the excellent care given him by his partner, Henry Harrison.
+Billy's advanced age meant that his teeth failed him eventually, and getting enough calories became his biggest hurdle.
+He ate mashes and soft food, but stayed in good health thanks to the excellent care given him by his partner, Henry Harrison.

 Billy died on November 27, 1822, aged 62 years.
 His taxidermied head is now at The Higgins Art Gallery & Museum (formerly Bedford Museum & Art Gallery), and his skull (though his teeth have been retouched) is on display in the Manchester Museum.
 An oil portrait of Billy hangs in the Warrington Museum, Warrington.